-4.14 All other employees
+4.13 All other employees

 - Take reasonable care for their own health and safety and that of others who may be affected by what they do or fail to do.
-Cooperate with the school, fellow members of staff, contractors and others to enable them to make and keep the workplace safe. - Raise health and safety concerns with their line manager.
+Cooperate with the school, fellow members of staff, contractors and others to enable them to make and keep the workplace safe. - Raise health and safety concerns with their line manager or DFO

-4.15 Fire Marshalls
+4.14 Fire Marshalls

-Selected staff have full fire marshal training.
+Selected staff receive full fire marshal training.